-I’m often asked in the shop or at shows where I get my necklaces from.
-Well, I make them!
+I’m a fan of the statement necklace and some of my favourites…well, I made them!
 And they are really easy to do, so I thought I would show you just how easy they are.

 You’ll need :